Stevens-97/Stevens-97/README.md

 ### Welcome to my personal github page!

-You can either navigate through the repos on the profile page or but I recommend using my portfolio site, see the link below.
+You can either navigate through the repos on the profile page or but I recommend using my portfolio site some repos are still being made public.

+> [Site link](https://esportfoliosite.netlify.app/)

 My portfolio site also has links to my socials.

-> [Site link](https://esportfoliosite.netlify.app/)

 <!--
 **Stevens-97/Stevens-97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.